caiks/WBOT02/README.md

 51 vs 50 - 400 threshold - higher growth, lower multiplier (more like 47 so perhaps a certain degree of path dependency)

+Model 51 seems to have very similar stats as model 50 even though it has half the fuds.
+Same mode and max and only slightly smaller mean.
+It could be that the path dependency is having an effect too.

+Model 51 seems to be mainly interested in backgrounds, although close up heads and faces get some attention.
+Seems to agreee with the contour lengths, which have few hotspots around the woman's face in contour004.
+Why are models 49,50 and 51 so different qualitatively - is the model very path dependent?
+How can we compare the models?

+Colour coded contour maps - The evidence of the multiple offset images and the wide variety of models with similar parameterisation suggests that we go to multi-scale and edge detection to try to stabilise the modelling on a standard.
+Probably should use low resolution high valency for the brightness substrate and add high resolution edge detection.

 54 vs 47 - same config - growth closer than 50, similar multiplier, so 50 diff possibly due to path dependency, check stats are similar too

 55 vs 54 - mode 6 - higher growth and multiplier suggests that neglected siblings was having an effect.
 Perhaps compare the decomp for unbalanced.
 Check statistics - lower mean, similar deviation

 describe the size-potential fix in modes 6 and 7, referenced above

 56 vs 55 - 5-valent higher growth and lower multiplier agrees with 48 vs 47